-I have written several articles on the coronavirus and on masks.
-A series of links have been provided at the bottom of this article for your convenience.
-This article will, however address a different aspect of the virus.
+I have written several articles on Dr. Fauci.
+A list of the links have been provided at the bottom of this article for your convenience.
+This article will, however address different aspects on Dr. Fauci’s career.

 Anthony Stephen Fauci (born December 24, 1940) is an American physician and immunologist who has served as the director of the National Institute of Allergy and Infectious Diseases (NIAID) since 1984.
 Since January 2020, he has been one of the lead members of the Trump administration’s White House Coronavirus Task Force addressing the COVID-19 pandemic in the United States.
 Fauci is one of the world’s leading experts on infectious diseases, and during the early stages of the pandemic The New Yorker and The New York Times described Fauci as one of the most trusted medical figures in the United States.

 As a physician with the National Institutes of Health (NIH), Fauci has served American public health in various capacities for more than 50 years, and has been an advisor to every U.S. president since Ronald Reagan.
 He has made contributions to HIV/AIDS research and other immunodeficiency diseases, both as a scientist and as the head of the NIAID at the NIH.
 From 1983 to 2002, Fauci was one of the world’s most frequently-cited scientists across all scientific journals.

 Dr. Anthony Fauci, current director of the National Institute of Allergy and Infectious Diseases at NIH, in 1984.

 ** Dr. Fauci claimed that AIDS might be transmissible by “routine close contact.”
 (May 5, 1983, issue of the Journal of the American Medical Association).
 (Michael Fumento, The Myth of Heterosexual AIDS, p.
 237).